koyaaaaaan/arduino-iris-circulator-control/README.md

 |Wind mode: continuously|0x017B906F|
 |Wind mode: naturally |0x017BB04F|

-Multiple sending the command will be change the duration or digree for "Power off Timer" or "Turn horizontally" command.
+Sending multiple command will be change the duration or digree for "Power off Timer" or "Turn horizontally" command.